Transit Incentive Program

 |Applying for Transit Benefits||

-Field Employees: Apply for local fare media/debit card using Form 1D-1147, Public Transportation Benefit Application.
-Applications received by the service provider by the 1st of the month will be processed and local fare media/debit card will be sent beginning the next month (e.g. if required information is submitted on November 1st, fare media/debit card will be sent for December).
+Field Employees - Apply for local fare media/debit card using the USDA-Transit Benefit Program Enrollment/Change Application.
+Applications received by DOT by the 20th of the month will be processed and local fare media/debit card will be sent beginning the next month (e.g. if required information is submitted by November 20th, fare media/debit card will be sent in December.
+Debit Card will be funded December 10th through January 9th for January’s fare/pass/ticket, etc.).

-MRP employees: You may contact your transit coordinator to apply for the Pre-Tax Parking Program (PDF).
+MRP employees: You may contact your transit coordinator to apply for the Pre-Tax Parking Program.